Flywzen/ai-ann-coursework/README.md

 ## Notes

-This project is intended for academic learning purposes and focuses on understanding fundamental neural network behavior rather than production-level optimization.
+This project is intended for academic learning purposes and focuses on understanding fundamental neural network.